ellis-ward/ellis-ward.github.io/_posts/2020-05-19-allotmentday0.md

 <div class="boxed">
   <font size="2">

 So my mother and I had a call to say that we are now the proud owners of our first ever alloment pitch.
-We registered for one over just over a year ago, with the intention to have an alloment in time for her retirement.
+We registered for one just over a year ago, with the intention to have an alloment in time for her retirement.
 This happened.
 Literally on the day that she retired she got a phone call from the lady who runs the allotment to say there was one available. <br>
 And of course, we said yes.
 Who doesn't need another project to add to the thousands already in progress! <br><br>

 Before we have even seen the allotment I had already spent 2 hours of my life jamming in my shed listening to some right bangers making us a plaque to put pride of place in our new space.
 Not that I get carried away or anything.<br><br>